alljoyn/hae_tcl/README.md

 HAE Service Framework
 =====================

-Welcome to the HAE Service Framework.
+Welcom to the HAE Service Framework.

 HAE Service Framework provides easy methods to implement HAE controllee and controller applications.
 HAE Service Framework is based on AJTCL v15.09.